 - Compliance.
 Authorized User will use Data in full compliance with all applicable laws and NCI policies and guidance documents.
 To the extent NCI policies or guidance documents are inconsistent with the terms of this Agreement, the terms of this Agreement will supersede NCI policies or guidance.

 - No Data Linkage.
-Authorized User will not link or attempt to link the Data with information in another database, nor will permit others to do so.
+Authorized User will not link or attempt to link the Data with information in another database at the individual level, nor will permit others to do so.
 This includes, but is not limited to, links or attempts to link two or more SEER Databases to which Authorized User has access.

 - No Re-Identification of Individuals.
 Authorized User will not attempt to learn the identity of any individual whose Data is contained in the Databases.
 If Authorized User or any other person inadvertently discovers the identity of an individual whose Data is in the Databases, Authorized User will: (a) make no use of this knowledge, including informing others of the discovered identity, (b) not contact any individual, and (b) notify the NCI Surveillance Research Program (SRP) of the incident under Section 7, below.
 Authorized User agrees not to generate information from Data that could allow the identities of individuals to be readily ascertained.